“Rest assured that we shall soon come out at a very real outcome.”

 Tagline: Nice Planet.
 We’ll Take It.

 Tim Burton, the director of this review’s Mars Attacks!, is a very odd little fellow.
 He has a particular genius for crafting unique dream worlds, from Batman to Beetlejuice to Edward Scissorhands.
-But unfortunately he comes up a bit short in this spoof on old alien invasion B-movies (and the previous year’s Independence Day).
-A fleet of aliens from Mars lull Earth into a sense of dullard safety, then attack without mercy.
+But unfortunately he comes up a bit short in this spoof on old alien invasion B-movies .
+A fleet of aliens from Mars lull Earth into a sense of dullard safety and then attack without mercy.
 That’s it.
 It’s intended to be cheesy, yes, but it went the way of Mr. Cheesy-Bad instead of Mr. Cheesy-Good.

-Despite a slew of star talent (Jack Nicholson-who plays two characters, Glenn Close, Pierce Brosnan, Danny DeVito, et al), I cannot think of one good actor in the movie.
+Despite a slew of star talent (Jack Nicholson, Glenn Close, Pierce Brosnan, Danny DeVito, et al), I cannot think of one good performance in the movie.
 They all stunk royally.
 And, for the love of all that’s holy, can we please stop sticking Las Vegas performers into films?
 Tom Jones in this one, Wayne Newton in Vegas Vacation, blah blah blah.
 I feel sorry for these actors who were betrayed by a poor script and little screentime.
-Annette Bening played a new age chick who gave me a reason to hate again.
-DeVito, Michael J. Fox, Martin Short… all given a couple minutes before being wasted.
+Annette Bening played a new age hippie who gave me a reason to hate again.
+DeVito, Michael J. Fox, Martin Short were merely given a couple minutes before being wasted.

 The real stars of the movie are, of course, the aliens.
 The cerebrum-affluent gangsters are hilarious and pretty fun to root for.
 They may not look very real, even for aliens, but their antics and gleeful destruction of property and humankind make the film worth watching.
 At one point, after humans have been duped time and again by “We come in peace” messages, the aliens are rampaging a Nevada town and one is carrying a translator machine spouting, “Do not run.
 We are your friends.” as they blast the place up.
 Absolut sarcasm.